Genus Xiphorhynchus is a diverse group of medium to large woodcreepers with no single unifying characteristic. |

 A medium-sized woodcreeper common in lowlands, and occasionally also seen outside of the forest.
 Easy to confuse with other species.
 Note thick, straight, short, flesh-colored bill, teardrops on the back and stripes on the front.
 Photo of back and throat. |

-An Amazon basin species, split with Tschudi's Woodcreeper found in the foothills.
+This Amazon basin species is now rejoined to include the Tschudi's Woodcreeper found in the foothills.
 Note straighter bill than Tschudi's, and vocal differences.
 A long thin medium to large sized woodcreeper with some straight lines on front and back, and a white to buff throat.
-Bill is thin and almost straight (some variation across range). |
+Bill is thin and almost straight (some variation across range).
+It is believed this species complex has several species, and that there will be taxonomic changes in the future. |

 |